taibayard/project2-cryptoApp/README.md

 - [] Bitcoin based wallets are supported
 4. [✓] User is able to verify their phone number and recieve texts
 - [✓] User's carrier is saved in database for future use
-- [] User can create alrerts based on the coins they own / wallets they have saved.
+- [] User can create alerts based on the coins they own / wallets they have saved.
 - Note: This feature is 85% done, and can be viewed on the live site.
 Just doesn't add to db.
 - [] User can recieve alerts based on their saved alerts
 - [✓] Upon phone verification their profile in the database saves that they've verified their phone